-The Contractor shall provide access and co-operation and all necessary documentation to allow the audit team to conduct the audit.
+Provide access and co-operation and all necessary documentation to allow the audit team to conduct the audit.

 The Contractor shall have no claim against the Principal for costs incurred in providing staff or interruption of works for any audit activity.